mfnch/pyrtist/README.rst

 Pyrtist is a library and IDE which enables **drawing using Python scripts**.

 Pyrtist is a vector graphics editor.
-It is similar to Inkscape, except that the main input for drawing comes from a Python script.
-The main Pyrtist window is subdivided in two halves:
+The main difference with respect to traditional vector graphics editors like `Inkscape <https://inkscape.org/>`_ is that the input for drawing comes from a Python script.

+The Pyrtist window is subdivided in two halves:

 * The **script view** allows to write and adjust the Python script which draws the graphics,